LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/windows/index.md

 1. AuthServer: OAuth 2.0 and OpenID Connect autorization server.
 1. Console: console interface to setup applications.

-The components may be instsalled in different servers or in the same, according to your needs once the following requirements are met:
+The components may be installed in different servers or in the same, according to your needs once the following requirements are met:

 * The AuthServer must have network access to the IdentityService.
 * The Console must have network access to the IdentityService.
 It does not need explicit network access to the AuthServer, but it may redirect an user to it, as all logins/registrations are handled by the AuthServer.